RelateMN Team

 Certifications: DC 0-5 assessment, Circle of Security Parenting

-Specialties: BIPOC, LGBTQIA+ ally, children aged 0-5
+Specialties: BIPOC, Children aged 0-5

 Heidi Struck, MS (she/her)

-Heidi is a school-based therapist serving students at Wayzata High School.
+Heidi is a School Services Therapist serving students at Wayzata High School.
 Heidi has worked in a variety of school settings and enjoys how school-based services help deepen a student’s connection with community resources.
 Heidi practices a blend of therapeutic techniques and works to prioritize a healthy, constructive therapeutic relationship so the client feels as comfortable as possible in sessions.
 Blending narrative and systems perspectives, Heidi believes that the words we use to describe our experiences matter, and that we are all a product of the world and supports around us.
 When not at work, Heidi enjoys spending time outside with her dogs, baking, and traveling to new places.

 Therapeutic Modalities: Narrative, relational, cognitive-behavioral therapy, mindfulness, systems perspective.